JuliaDynamics/DynamicalSystems.jl/docs/src/chaos/nlts.md

 # Nonlinear Timeseries Analysis

 ## Neighborhoods in a Dataset
-Incorporating the excellent performance of [NearestNeighbors.jl](https://github.com/KristofferC/NearestNeighbors.jl) and the flexibility of `AbstractDataset` allows us to define a function that calculates a "neighborhood" of a given point, i.e. other points near it.
+Combining the excellent performance of [NearestNeighbors.jl](https://github.com/KristofferC/NearestNeighbors.jl) with the `AbstractDataset` allows us to define a function that calculates a "neighborhood" of a given point, i.e. finds other points near it.
 The different "types" of the neighborhoods are subtypes of `AbstractNeighborhood`.
 ```@docs
 neighborhood
 AbstractNeighborhood